Female ejaculate — where does it come from?

 I read your info regarding female ejaculation.
 I was surprised to know it ejects from the urethra.
 However, I would love to know where it is produced.
 I have been unable to find any information regarding this.
 Your site is the first place I have ever been able to have the issue acknowledged.
 Thanks.

-Now researchers believe that female cum is produced by the Skene's glands, which are located near a woman's urethra and are made of tissue that's similar in composition to a man's prostate gland.
+Now, researchers believe that female ejaculate is produced by the Skene's glands, which are located near a woman's urethra and are made of tissue that's similar in composition to a man's prostate gland.
 These researchers point to chemical analysis of female ejaculate that reveals the presence of high levels of prostatic acid phosphatase (a chemical secreted by the prostate gland and found in semen).
 This would seem to indicate that a woman's ejaculation is similar in composition to semen — without the sperm, of course.
 Female ejaculate is not pee.
-It's generally clear or somewhat milky, nearly odorless, and maybe a little sweet.
+It's generally clear or somewhat milky and nearly odorless.

 Although modern science may not know exactly yet what female ejaculation is, women who experience it, and the intense orgasms that usually accompany it, are only too happy to conduct their own experiments, and direct partners with cries of, "Oh, yes, right there...
 THERE!"